BMW 3 Series (E36): Production

 The E36 was produced in Munich, Germany; Regensburg, Germany; Rosslyn, South Africa; and Spartanburg County, South Carolina, United States.

 Local assembly of complete knock-down (CKD) kits was used for cars sold in Uruguay (until 1991), Egypt, Mexico, and Thailand.
 The E36 was also built as CKD kits in the Philippines starting from 1994 up until 1997, where production halted due to the 1997 Asian financial crisis.

 Motorsports

 Joachim Winkelhock competed in the British Touring Car Championship with the 318i and 320i from 1993 to 1995, winning the title in 1993.
 In the same year, Johnny Cecotto won the German ADAC GT Cup driving an E36 M3.
-Cecotto won the Super Tourenwagen Cup for BMW in 1994 and 1998, Winkelhock in 1995.
+Cecotto won the Super Tourenwagen Cup for BMW in 1994 and 1998, while Winkelhock won in 1995.
+Steve Soper won the Japanese Touring Car Championship in 1995 with a works BMW 318i.

 Geoff Brabham and his younger brother David Brabham won the 1997 AMP Bathurst 1000 at the Mount Panorama Circuit in Bathurst, Australia driving a Super Touring BMW 320i for BMW Motorsport Australia.

-The 1998 24 Hours Nürburgring was won by diesel for the first time - a BMW E36 320d, aided by its diesel engine requiring fewer fuel stops than rivals.
+The 1998 24 Hours Nürburgring was won by a diesel-engined car for the first time – a BMW E36 320d, aided by its diesel engine requiring fewer fuel stops than rivals.

+In Indonesia, the BMW E36, especially the 320i and 323i models, are popular choices for amateur youth drifting, where they are notably favored for its low price, ease of modifications, and adequate engine performance.
+Its reputation for drifting also extends to the more professional competitions, alongside the newer E46.